Math-AI-Caltech/Snake-in-the-Box/README.md

-# Record snakes and coils in the hypercube (dimensions 9–13)
+# Record snakes and coils in the hypercube

 This repository is the dataset for the paper [A Census of New Snake-in-the-Box Records](https://arxiv.org/abs/2607.15270).
 The *snake-in-the-box* problem, introduced by Kautz in 1958, asks for the longest induced (chordless) path, called a *snake*, in the hypercube graph $Q_n$; its maximum length $a(n)$ is known only for $n \leq 8$.
 We give snakes longer than the previous best-known in every dimension from 9 to 13, together with the longest known *coils* (induced cycles).
 Every record here is a machine-verifiable list of vertices in $Q_n$.